DOCUMENTATION · v4.0

 Each property row shows a W badge (writers - workflows that set this property) and an R badge (readers - workflows that use this property as an enrollment trigger or branch condition).
 Click a property to highlight the relevant workflows on the canvas.

-Property impact is available on Starter plans and above.
+Property impact view is available on all plans.
+Conflict detail is available on Growth and above.

 Conflict detection